Social Repose: Calamity and beyond: 2020-Present

-On January 1, 2020, Social Repose posted a video, fading away, which featured Richie reciting the poem "Before the Past Happened" by V. B. Price.
-Calamity, a word in the poem, was also the name of the new Social Repose album.
+On January 1, 2020, Social Repose posted a video, fading away, which featured Giese reciting the poem "Before the Past Happened" by V. B. Price.
+'Calamity', a word in the poem, was also the name of the new Social Repose album.
 "Me" debuted the next day, a spoken word piece with accompanying concept video.
 "Malevolent" dropped at the end of the month and the rest of Calamity became available towards the end of March.
 Calamitys tracks contained existential reflection and contemplated relationships, with some songs being nearly autobiographical in nature.
-Richie's lyrics drew heavily from both personal experiences, and from the ongoing professional struggle to balance artistic expression with personal well-being.
+Giese's lyrics drew heavily from both personal experiences, and from the ongoing professional struggle to balance artistic expression with personal well-being.

-Richie loved making music and videos, so he originally launched Social Repose online for creative self-expression, and had many fulfilling years with YouTube and other popular social media sites.
-As the viewer base changed, however, he felt conflicted with the shifting landscape.
-Creators found themselves constrained by the need to focus on titles and thumbnails, rather than their actual content, in order to maximize views.
-In 2012, YouTube algorithms began demonetizing videos not deemed advertiser-friendly, which affected some of the Social Repose artistic videos and made Richie question whether his content was welcome on the platform anymore.
-He was bothered by the idea of censorship, and concerned about pouring heart and soul into an art piece only to have it essentially "dead on arrival".
-Eschewing posting to please the algorithm, Richie decided that Social Repose would continue to upload, but stick to emotional and creative art that would hopefully resonate with the audience.

-The Social Repose Patreon became the new home for progress updates, personal posts, behind the scenes production videos, early releases, and a subscriber Discord.
-YouTube, Facebook, and other Social Repose social media sites focused on music: